pichim/PES_Board/docs/markdown/kinematics.md

 - Left wheel velocity $\omega_2$

 **NOTE:**
 - For the implementation in C++, we use Eigen.
-Eigen is a powerfull C++ library for linear algebra.
+Eigen is a powerful C++ library for linear algebra.

 ## Deriving the Kinematic Model